vipulnaik/diet-exercise-health/events/2025/2025-12-22-reduced-hearing-in-left-ear.md

 # 2025-12-22: reduced hearing in left ear

+## Overall summary

-I had reduced hearing in my left ear in the morning and early afternoon on 2025-12-22, but it resolved by around 8:10 PM (as judged subjectively by headphone balance), and I verified the resolution using minimum audible volume and balance tests at around 11:40 PM.
+* I had reduced hearing in my left ear in the morning and early afternoon on 2025-12-22, but it resolved by around 8:10 PM (as judged subjectively by headphone balance), and I verified the resolution using minimum audible volume and balance tests at around 11:40 PM.

   See also: [2024-11-29: reduced hearing in left ear](../2024/2024-11-29-reduced-hearing-in-left-ear.md).

+* A similar pattern of reduced hearing in the morning that sometimes but not always resolved itself by the evening recurred on some but not all of the next few days.

+* I did two rounds of earwax application in my left ear, using Ear Wax MD both times: one on 2025-12-25 / 2025-12-26, the second on 2026-01-03 / 2026-01-04 (the application was around midnight both times, so I am including both the completed date and the coming date).
+Both rounds of application yielded nontrivial amounts of earwax, with the second round yielding more.
+With the first round, my minimum audible volume was good before and after.
+The second round improved my minimum audible volume.

+* Minimum audible volume tests starting 2026-01-09 consistently passed, and balance tests mostly passed.
+On 2026-01-27, I declared the incident as having been wrapped up.
+I also included the application of Ear Wax MD to my monthly tasks (alternating between the ears so each ear gets it once every two months), though as of 2026-03-23, on account of being busy, I have not yet had time to start the practice.

 ## Background